Czech and German firefighters battle blaze in national park | Science-Environment

 Czech and German firefighters battle blaze in national park

-Firefighters, who suspect a park visitor started the blaze after leaving a campfire unattended over the weekend in the area known as Czech Switzerland, had the situation under control until changing winds fuelled the wildfire.
+Prime Minister Petr Fiala visited on Tuesday the area where authorities suspect the blaze was ignited by a negligent park visitor over the weekend.
+The blaze jumped fire breaks on Monday when winds shifted, officials said.
+Fire Rescue chief Vladimir Vlcek told a televised briefing that firefighters were working to contain the fire but said it was difficult to estimate when they could achieve this.

 A brutal heat wave last week with temperature spikes above 40 Celsius led to wildfires across swathes of southern Europe.
+The fire in the Czech park is the second this year after another smaller blaze in April.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)